[content warning: animal suffering]

 “Natural” and “naturally raised” don’t mean anything at all.

-“Certified Organic” means the animal has access to the outdoors and– if it’s a cow, sheep, or goat– has access to pasture.
+“Certified Organic” means that the animal has access to the outdoors and– if it’s a cow, sheep, or goat– has access to pasture.
 However, like free-range animals, there is no regulation of how much pasture or outdoor access they must have or of its quality, and there’s no guarantee that they actually go outside.
 Certified organic animals must have access to bedding, which is good.
-However, use of antibiotics is prohibited, which means that many sick animals will go untreated so that they still qualify for organic status.
+However, the use of antibiotics is prohibited, which means that many sick animals will go untreated so that they still qualify for organic status.
 It’s unclear to me whether having bedding outweighs the cost of not being treated when you’re sick.

 Most of the US egg industry complies with United Egg Producers Certified, which bans a few very obvious abuses like forced molting through starvation but continues to allow birds to be crammed into tiny spaces.

 “Cage-free” on eggs means pretty much what it sounds like: the hens that laid the eggs weren’t in cages.
 United Egg Producers Certified cage-free eggs, along with many other certification programs, require that hens have a certain amount of space to themselves so that they can turn around and spread their wings.
 “Cage-free” on broiler chickens is much like saying “arsenic-free”: while it’s technically true, chickens raised for meat are not generally caged anyway.

 “Grass-fed” means that the animal ate a diet solely composed of grass, forage, and milk before they were weaned.
 Grass-fed animals must have continuous access to pasture during the growing season.
 Grass-fed animals appear to live a fairly natural life.
 However, there are still welfare issues for grass-fed animals: most notably, that painful surgery can be performed without pain relief.
 The grass-fed label is enforced by the USDA.